arron-speake-bluefruit/bootloader-and-updater/drivers/startup/readme.md

 # Startup driver

-Provides a reset handler for handling processor boot and the vector table for exception vector lookup.
+Provides a reset handler for handling application image boot and the vector table for exception vector lookup.

-This driver also provides the linker script to any dependent project.